Blackbird Has Spoken: Part 11

 Dinner at the Wong's

 The Wong family were gathered around the dinner table celebrating son Lei's promotion at a burgeoning new software company.
 Sandra his wife, and twin daughters, Lan and Lian, along with Mrs. Wong, were smiling and chatting with enthusiasm.
 Lin and Lian were bright, precocious, and entertaining six year olds that were the apple of their grandfather's eye.
 Dr. Wong was only half listening and picking at his food, a gross departure from his usual effervescent self.
 Mrs. Wong glanced over at her husband, worried about his continuing funk.
-In their 42 years of marriage she had never seen him so sober and disengaged, especially around their little granddaughters.
+In their forty two years of marriage she had never seen him so sober and disengaged, especially around their little granddaughters.
 Lei, Sandra and the girls followed Mrs. Wong's eyes and they became concerned as well.

 "Yéye," said little Lan to her grandfather.
 "Why are you so sad?"